muktac5/CIIR-LiveRAG/README.md

 ### Step 2: Experience generation

-the first step involves using the initial parameters of the agent to generate some experiences and score them using reward model.
+The first step involves using the initial parameters of the agent to generate some experiences and score them using reward model.
 This step is happening using the following script:

 ```shell
 source "/*address to the bin directory of the venv*/"